Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 **Key Product Performance**

-- The Macbook Pro Laptop, with its high AOV of $1,700, drives a large portion of revenue, making it a key focus for Tech Haven’s growth strategy.
+- The Macbook Pro Laptop, with its high AOV of $1,700, accounts for nearly a quarter of all revenue

-- There's a stark contrast between premium products like the Macbook Pro and budget items like AA Batteries, highlighting the need for better product bundling strategies.

-- Products like the iPhone and ThinkPad Laptop show strong performance and should be targeted for additional marketing efforts to capture more market share.

-- Low-margin accessories like USB-C Charging Cables and Wired Headphones, with high order volumes, present opportunities for repeat purchases and customer loyalty programs.

-- The Bose SoundSport Headphone’s high refund rate suggests potential issues with product quality or customer satisfaction, warranting investigation to reduce returns.
+- The 27in 4K Gaming Monitor and Bose SoundSport Headphones both have notably higher refund rates, with 6.9% and 7.1%, respectively.

+- Laptops and phones account for 62.9% of all revenue

+- Generally, products with the highest order count percentage tend to generate the lowest revenue.

 <img src="Data/Product Performance (Even Larger).png" />